General studies

 15.04.2025: "The bakery trade - challenges of an old profession in modern times", by Bernd Kütscher, Federal College of the German Bakery Trade, Director

-29.04.2025: "Punishment must be - or not", by Dr. Maximilian Kohlhof, Verte Rechtsanwälte Düsseldorf
+29.04.2025: "Punishment is a must!
+Or not?", by Dr. Maximilian Kohlhof, Verte Rechtsanwälte Düsseldorf

 20.05.2025: "Fake news - why false facts are not the problem", by Prof. Dr. Matthias Kohring, Head of the Institute for Media and Communication Studies, University of Mannheim

-27.05.2025: "Burn on, Burn out, Brain Hacking-mentally healthy in life and studies", by Katharina Hiller, Brain Explain
+27.05.2025: "Burn on, burn out, brain hacking - mentally healthy in life and at university", by Katharina Hiller, Brain Explain